Elizabeth Bay, New South Wales: Elizabeth Bay House

 Elizabeth Bay House is a historic house managed by the Historic Houses Trust, located in Onslow Avenue with views across Sydney Harbour.
 It was designed by John Verge in the Regency style and is listed on the (now defunct) Register of the National Estate.
 The adjacent grotto is also listed on New South Wales Heritage Register.

 Tresco

 Across the road from Ashton is Tresco, a two-storey home designed by Thomas Rowe and built in 1868.
 It was constructed by Italian stonemasons who were brought to Australia by the Joubert brothers, who were prominent in the early settlement of Hunters Hill.
 In 1913 it became the official residence of the Flag Officer in Charge, Royal Australian Navy, Eastern Australia.

 Population

+The view of Sydney Harbour in front of Elizabeth Bay House.
+2026.